PrismarineJS/prismarine-auth/docs/API.md

 ## prismarine-auth

+See the [types](../index.d.ts) for additional information on the exposed API.

 ### Authflow

 This is the main exposed class you interact with.
 Every instance holds its own token cache.